 - Incorporating customer feedback into the next process cycle: Same as with lessons learned, the customer feedback provides material for identifying opportunities for improvement.

-If your company Management is now committed to implementing BPM, here is how to start.
+Now that your organization is fully committed to implementing BPM, here is how to start.